joejacob/Spawn/README.md

 # Spawn
 Web application for upcoming event discovery.
+This is a project for CS 316 - Database Systems at Duke University.

-This is a project for CS 316 - Database Systems.
+o A brief overview of how your code is structured. o How to compile, set up, deploy, and use your system. o Any limitations in your current implementation.

 ## Contributors